-Question 2

 Please outline the significant impact of your contribution as a leader to supporting leaders in other schools or to your own school’s performance.
 Please detail the impact and demonstrate clear evidence of your outstanding practice within your area(s) of expertise or specialism.